monome/docs/norns/engine-study-2.md

 	// NEW: when the script releases the engine,
-	// free all the currently-playing notes.
+	//   free all the currently-playing notes and groups.
 	// IMPORTANT
 	free {
 		kernel.freeAllNotes;
+		// groups are lightweight but they are still persistent on the server and nodeIDs are finite,
+		//   so they do need to be freed: kernel.allVoices.free;
 	} // free

 } // CroneEngine
 ```